Al Shouf Cedar Nature Reserve: Mammals

+Birds

-Birds: The reserve is home to 200 species of birds, of which 19 are considered rare at the national level.
+The reserve is home to 200 species of birds, of which 19 are considered rare at the national level.
 More than 22 species have been confirmed to be resident, the rest are migratory or rare visitors, and at least two or three species have been introduced.
 The reserve holds a combination of birds found in Europe, Africa, and Asia which include: chukar (Alectoris chukar), Eurasian jay (Garrulus glandarius), blackbird (Turdus merula), common raven (Corvus corax), common kestrel (Falco tinnunculus), shore lark (Eremophila alpestris), common redstart (Phoenicurus phoenicurus), common chaffinch, (Fringilla coelebs), turtle dove (Streptopelia turtur), rock sparrow (Petronia petronia), European goldfinch (Carduelis carduelis).

 Two species at least have been introduced to the shouf area for hunting and expanded their range into the reserve, the two species are: rock partridge (Alectoris graeca), and common pheasant (Phasianus colchicus).
 The reserve is also home to many species of birds of prey such as: griffon vulture (Gyps fulvus), and the golden eagle (Aquila chrysaetos).